jvigneshcs/custom_signin_buttons/README.md

+# Custom Sign-In Buttons :3
-# A package designed to create sign in buttons in an easier and more customizable way.
+## A package designed to create sign in buttons in an easier and more customizable way.

 > ## Inspired in [flutter_signin_buttons](https://pub.dev/packages/flutter_signin_button)